alexle/alexle.github.com/posts/change-one-word.markdown

 How many people would give anything to switch spots with me?
 To them, they'd probably feel this moment was a gift.
 Something to be appreciated.
 That they **get** to run this race.

 And that's the secret.
-That's how I was able to push through the wall and complete my first 50k.
+Once I harnessed it, my view of the race changed dramatically.
+It enabled me to overcome any hill and dark place I encountered to finish in [6:57][1].

 ## Change One Word ##